My Doctor Prescribed The Wrong Medication, Could I Claim?

 Settlements For A Wrong Prescription – Special Damages

-Settlements for wrong prescription claims could also include special damages.
-This compensates you for the financial losses you have suffered due to medical negligence.
+Settlements for wrong prescription claims could also include special damages, which addresses how the negligence affected your finances.
 Examples of what you could potentially be compensated for under special damages include:

 For more advice on making a medical negligence claim after a doctor prescribed you the wrong medication, you can contact our advisors today.